 ENG 241.
 Introduction to Fiction (3) (W) An introduction to the genre and study of representative short stories and novels.
 Prerequisite: ENG 123.

 ENG 242.
 Introduction to Drama and Theater (3) (W) An introduction to the genre and study of representative plays.
 Prerequisite: ENG 123.

 ENG 243.
 Introduction to Non-Fiction Prose (3) (W) An introduction to the genre and study of representative works of non-fiction prose.
 Prerequisite: ENG 123.

 ENG 290.
-Honors Composition and Literature II (3) A continuation of ENG 190.
-A survey, at an advanced level, of major works of British and American literature from the nineteenth century to the present.
+Honors Literature (3) (W) A survey, at an advanced level, of major works of British, American, and world literature from the nineteenth century to the present.
 Prerequisite: Honors standing/permission.